Bira/octopus-carnival/_drafts/wir-tnv-bloodfire-ooze.md

 One more ooze type.
 They're thematic for infernal or abyssal cults, and might be a nice surprise to spring on players who load up on acid resistance when they hear the word "ooze".

+For added fun, you should run with the demon statue idea and stick a pair of these things inside that one statue from the 1e PHB cover, making them jump out as soon as the PCs pry out its gemstone yes.

 [1]: {{ "/projects/tnv" | relative_url }}